 When adverse impacts are identified, the FMP needs to explain for the next reference period how to avoid or reduce the adverse impacts.
 In addition, the FMP needs to disclose in this section how measurements, taken in the previous reference period, have contributed to avoid or reduce adverse impacts.

 5. Engagement policies

-At this section, the FMP needs to publish the following information:
+In this section, the FMP needs to publish the following information:

 - A brief summary of the engagement policies which are mandatory under Directive (EU) 2017/828 which amends Directive (EU) 2007/36/EC.
 The directive requires institutional investors and asset managers to disclose an engagement policy that describes how they integrate shareholder engagement in their investment strategy.
-And it requires them to disclose how their engagement policy has been implemented, including a general description of voting behaviour, an explanation of the most significant votes and the use of the services of proxy advisors;
+And it requires them to disclose how their engagement policy has been implemented, including a general description of voting behavior, an explanation of the most significant votes and the use of the services of proxy advisors;

 - Any other relevant engagement policies; and